dxw/accessibility-manual/src/development/what-do-i-need-to-test.md

 tags:
   - Development
 ---
-Accessibility testing is one of the most important parts of your role.
+Accessibility testing is a fundamental part of judging whether your work is ready for release.

-You’ll always need to test, whether you’re working from an individual design or a library like the GOV.UK Design System and Frontend.

 ## What to test